 The problems discussed there are often the reasons for image refusals here.
 At least that's true for me.
 I hope that article will give more insight on many of the image defects that we encounter.
 It talks about lens construction and how lens are designed to prevent those problems.

-This article has been read 727 times.
 Photo credits: Denis Dryashkin.